 - whether a prosecution is in the public interest.

-As of 30 November 2013 we were conducting 21 criminal investigations relating to 25 businesses and 40 individuals.
-In November we closed two investigations and opened two others.
+As of 31 January 2014 we were conducting 21 criminal investigations relating to 24 businesses and 35 individuals.
+In January we closed one investigation and opened two others.

 We also have a number of sanctions available to us that fall short of criminal proceedings but can be highly effective in securing compliance quickly whilst avoiding costly formal proceedings.
 These include the issuing of written warnings and improvement notices for non-compliance, and the revocation of licences.